 What are some of your tips for Mother’s Day?
 How are you preparing for the big day?
 Tell us in the comments below.

-Olga Munoz is assistant editor of The Online Seller, an online publication that covers news and writes feature articles about e-commerce, selling trends, eBay policy, online marketing and other topics of interest for online sellers.
-She also manages The Online Seller’s social media efforts.
+Olga Munoz is editor of Auctiva EDU, an online publication that covers e-commerce, selling trends, eBay policies, online marketing and other topics of interest for online sellers.
+She's been covering e-commerce and eBay for more than five years.